elixir-europe/rdmkit/pages/national_resources/fr_resources.md

       your_tasks: []
     url: https://hal.science/
   - name: Software Heritage
-    description: is an open archive for software source code
+    description: An archive of source code that supports reproducible science, open access, and sustainable reuse.
-    how_to_access:
+    how_to_access: Online
     instance_of:
     related_pages:
       tool_assembly: [ifb]